IanChen83/next-task-loader/README.md

-# next-task-runner
+# next-task-loader

-A Next.js plugin to load assets with custom task runners.
+A Next.js plugin to load assets with custom task loader scripts.